CX-0010 Business Partner Number v3.0.0

 In general, a site is a delimited geographical area in which an organization conducts business.

-In Catena-X, a site is a type of business partner representing a physical location or area owned by a legal entity, where a production plant, a warehouse, or an office building is located.
+In data spaces, a site is a type of business partner representing a physical location or area owned by a legal entity, where a production plant, a warehouse, or an office building is located.

 1.5.2.4 ADDRESS